 Saturday from 10pm to 5pm.

 Tiny storefront with great selection of magnets of all sizes and strengths.
 Be polite.
-Bring a small piece of metal to carry your purchases home.
+Show your respect to the magnets by bringing a small piece of metal to carry your purchases home.

 508 N. Tillamook St. Portland, OR 97227